tegacodes/lectures/art-is-research/art-as-research.md

 What strategies are at play in Levin, McDonald, Onouha's work?

-## Research framings in Art and Tech
+## Approaches/research framings in Art and Tech

 Framing for different approachs to art research: